pnlbwh/pnl_randomise/README.md

 - the number of significant voxels are the same as that estimated in FSL
 - the mean of significant voxels are almost equal to that estimated in FSL (to 4th decimal point)
 - the overlap estimated with the harvard oxford atlas equals that estimated in FSL

+# TODO

+- Make a option to run `randomise_parallel_pnl` in environments without `bsub`
+- Write a complete test for `randomise_summary.py`
+- Write up contrast line translation functions for interaction effect
+- Add atlas query output to the html summary